vllm-project/vllm/docs/source/models/spec_decode.rst

 speculative decoding, breaking down the guarantees into three key areas:

 1. **Theoretical Losslessness**
-   - Speculative decoding is theoretically lossless up to the precision limits of hardware numerics.
+   - Speculative decoding sampling is theoretically lossless up to the precision limits of hardware numerics.
 Floating-point errors might cause slight variations in output distributions, as discussed in `Accelerating Large Language Model Decoding with Speculative Sampling <https://arxiv.org/pdf/2302.01318>`_